 In this case, you don’t have any aeration system.
 So, the crayfish needs to have access to air so it can get oxygen if necessary.

 You need something in the tank that the crayfish can use to get out of the water.
-In my case, I think large stones are pretty good for this purpose.
-They also look natural and work as a natural hiding place for the crayfishes.
-You can also use large bodwoods/driftwoods if you have access to these.
+In my case, large stones are pretty good for this purpose.
+They also look natural and work as a natural hiding place for the crayfish.
+You can also use large bogwoods or driftwoods if you have access to them.

-Keep in mind that some portion of the stone/wood need to be above the water level.
-As a result, the crayfish can crawl to the top of the stone/wood and have access to fresh oxygen.
+Keep in mind that some portion of the stone or wood needs to be above the water level.
+As a result, the crayfish can crawl to the top of the stone or wood and access fresh oxygen.

 So, the water level can be much lower than the first case.
 Adjust the water level according to the height of the wood/stone.

-Also, before using any stone or wood, be sure to treat these for any germ or dirt.
-Only use these after they are safe for aquarium.
-Here’s how you can treat wood/stone for using in aquarium:
+Also, before using any stone or wood, be sure to treat these for any germs or dirt.
+Only use these after they are safe for aquariums.
+Here’s how you can treat wood/stone for using in the aquarium:

 - First, clean the wood/stone under running water.